chillfig/PSP/fsw/sp0-vxworks6.9/KERNEL.md

 ## Optional Features

-Those in this catagory are not necessary, but they do enhance CFS.
+Those in this category are not necessary, but they do enhance CFS.

 ### Handling Multiple CFS Partitions